You may not know that I was an event and party planner for a very long time. Today I am sharing one of my favorite themes and parties of all time.

 It’s all about having a theme.

-This has been the summer of entertaining.
+I have been planning parties and events in our home for a long time.
 We have hosted a lot of dinner parties and every one of them had a theme.

 Next, I hosted a dinner party on the beach for our family and my son’s fiance.